heyongxinfeng/OpenSerialScreen/README.md

 # OpenSerialScreen
-this is a project to study serial screen,contains shcmatic, PCB, the program of mcu, and the program of PC.
+This is a project to study serial screen,contains shcmatic, PCB, the program of MCU, and the program of PC.

+Welcome everyone to improve and perfect it!